Conditional Extremes with Graphical Models: Additional figures and simulation studies for Section 4.3

 \subsubsection{Strong positive dependence}

-We repeat the simulation study in Section \ref{sec:MVL_Weak_Dependence} with strong positive association between the components i.e., the entries of the true correlation matrix are all greater than $0.69$.
-The dependence threshold $u_{Y_{i}}$ is set to the $0.9$-quantile for the standard Laplace distribution, for each $i \in V$.
-For prediction, we set $u_{X_{i}}$ to the $0.95$-quantile from a dataset of size $10^6$ simulated from the true distribution.
-We omit parameter estimates since the only point to note is that that a comparison of the estimates from the one-, two-, and three-step SCMEVMs shows that the dependence parameters are slightly larger for the one-step method, while the location and scale parameters are slightly lower.
+We repeat the simulation study in Section \ref{sec:MVL_Weak_Dependence} with strong positive association between the components, i.e., the entries of the true correlation matrix are all greater than $0.69$.
+The dependence threshold $u_{Y_{i}}$ is set to the $0.9$-quantile for the standard Laplace distribution, for all $i \in V$.
+For prediction, we set $u_{X_{i}}$ to the $0.95$-quantile from a dataset of size $10^6$ simulated from the true distribution for each $i \in V$.
+We omit parameter estimates since the only point to note is that a comparison of the estimates from the one-, two-, and three-step SCMEVMs shows that the dependence parameters are slightly larger for the one-step method, while the location and scale parameters are slightly lower.

-Figure \ref{fig:MVL_High_Dependence_Probs} shows the bias in two tail probabilities, $p_{1} = \mathbb{P}[X_{2} > u_{X_{2}}, X_{3} > u_{X_{3}} \mid X_{1} > u_{X_{1}}]$ and $p_{2} = \mathbb{P}[X_{\mid 1} > u_{X_{\mid 1}} \mid X_{1} > u_{X_{1}}]$.
-In this case the EHM performs more similarly to the CMEVM and SCMEVMs.
-However, while it is is unbiased for $p_{1}$, it does have small positive bias for $p_2$.
-Further, the EHM minimises the MAE and RMSE for 37 and 42, respectively, of the 75 conditional probabilities, while the three-step SCMEVM with graphical covariance structure minimises the MAE and RMSE 31 and 25 times, respectively.
-The CMEVM and SCMEVMs with graphical or saturated covariance structures are unbiased for both probabilities in Figure \ref{fig:MVL_High_Dependence_Probs} though suggesting these models scale better with dimension compared to the EHM.
+Figure \ref{fig:MVL_High_Dependence_Probs} shows the bias in two tail probabilities, $p_{1} = \mathbb{P}[X_{2} > u_{X_{2}}, X_{3} > u_{X_{3}} \mid X_{1} > u_{X_{1}}]$ and $p_{2} = \mathbb{P}[\boldsymbol{X}_{\mid 1} > u_{\boldsymbol{X}_{\mid 1}} \mid X_{1} > u_{X_{1}}]$.
+In this case, the EHM performs more similarly to the CMEVM and SCMEVMs.
+However, the model exhibits a small positive bias for $p_2$.
+The EHM minimises the MAE and RMSE for 37 and 42 of the 75 conditional probabilities, respectively.
+For comparison, the three-step SCMEVM with graphical covariance structure minimises the metrics 31 and 25 times, respectively.
+Despite poorer performance on the metrics, the CMEVM and SCMEVMs with graphical or saturated covariance structures are unbiased for both probabilities in Figure \ref{fig:MVL_High_Dependence_Probs}, suggesting these models scale better with dimension compared to the EHM.